-Greg Bowles.
 Greg Bowles has served as our Head of Government and Regulatory Affairs of since May 2019.
 Prior to joining Joby, Mr. Bowles served as President of AirCertGlobal LLC, an aviation consulting company, from August 2015 to May 2019 and is currently a member of their board of directors.
 From November 2012 through December 2019, Mr. Bowles also served as Chairman of ASTM International F44, an international committee which addresses design and safety issues for general aviation aircraft that are less than 19,000 pounds and carry fewer than 19 passengers.
-Finally, from January 2005 through April 2019, Mr. Bowles served as Vice President of Global Innovation and Policy, Director of European Regulatory Affairs and Engineering, and Director of Engineering and Manufacturing for General Aviation Manufacturers Association, a trade association that seeks to foster and advance the general welfare, safety, and activities of the global business and general aviation industry.
-Mr. Bowles served as a member of the board of directors of ASTM
+Finally, from January 2005 through April 2019, Mr. Bowles served as Vice President of Global Innovation and Policy, Director of European Regulatory Affairs and Engineering, and Director of Engineering and Manufacturing for General Aviation Manufactures Association, a trade association that seeks to foster and advance the general welfare, safety, and activities of the global business and general aviation industry.
+Mr. Bowles currently serves as an advisory board member to the Embry-Riddle

-International from 2019 to 2021.
+College of Aviation.
 Mr. Bowles holds a B.S. in aerospace engineering from Embry-Riddle Aeronautical University and an M.S. in business administration from Webster University.

-Kate DeHoff.
 Kate DeHoff has served as our General Counsel and Corporate Secretary since January 2021, where she has been responsible for Joby's legal, ethics, and compliance functions.
 Prior to joining Joby, Ms. DeHoff was the Legal Director for Uber Elevate, Inc., a wholly-owned subsidiary of Uber Technologies, Inc., engaged in creating the business of urban air mobility involving aerial ridesharing with eVTOLs, from January 2020 to January 2021.
 Before that, she served as General Counsel and Corporate Secretary for ICON Aircraft, Inc., an aircraft manufacturing company with operations in California, Florida, and Mexico, from March 2017 to January 2020.
 From September 2008 to March 2017, Ms. DeHoff served as Associate General Counsel and then Vice President of Legal Affairs at CoorsTek, Inc., an international manufacturing company.
 Prior to that, Ms. DeHoff was an associate at Simpson Thacher & Bartlett LLP, an international law firm.
 Ms. DeHoff holds a B.A. in psychology from New York University and a J.D. from University of California, Hastings College of Law.

-Didier Papadopoulos.
-Didier Papadopoulos has served as our Head of Program Management & Systems Engineeringand then Head of Aircraft OEM since May 2021, where he has been responsible for aircraft development and manufacturing.
+Didier Papadopoulos has served as our Head of Program Management & Systems Engineeringand then Head of Aircraft OEM since May 2021, and our President of Aircraft OEM since February 2024.
 Prior to joining Joby, Mr. Papadopoulos worked for Garmin Ltd., a technology company, from November 2005 to May 2021, where he served most recently as Vice President for Aviation Programs, Systems and Business Development.
 Mr. Papadopoulos holds an M.S. in mechanical engineering from McGill University and a B.S. from American University of Beirut.

-REPORT OF THE COMPENSATION COMMITTEE
+COMPENSATION COMMITTEE REPORT

 The information contained in the following report shall not be deemed to be "soliciting material" or to be "filed" with the SEC, except to the extent that the Company specifically requests that the information be treated as soliciting material or incorporates it by reference into a document filed under the Securities Act or the Exchange Act.
-The information will not be deemed to be incorporated by reference into any filing under the Securities Act or the Exchange Act, except to the extent that the registrant specifically incorporates it by reference.
+The information will not be deemed to be incorporated by reference into any filing under the Securities Act or the extent that the registrant specifically incorporates it by reference.

-The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis required by Item 402(b) of Regulation S-K with management.
-Based on this review and discussion, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement.
+The compensation committee has reviewed and discussed the Compensation Discussion and Analysis required by Item 402(b) of Regulation S-K with management.
+Based on this review and discussion, the compensation committee recommended to the board of directors that the Compensation Discussion and Analysis be included in this Proxy Statement.